goldmansachs/gs-collections/README.md

 ## FAQ
 ### Why is Goldman Sachs open-sourcing GS Collections?
-A few reasons:

 * We believe that GS Collections offers a significant advantage over existing solutions.
 We hope others will benefit from it.
 * We believe in the power of the technical community to help improve GS Collections.
 * Technology is a huge part of what we do at Goldman Sachs.
 GS Collections exemplifies our commitment to technology.
 * We use open source software in many of our operations.
-We have benefited from the work of others and we’d like to give something back.
+We have benefited from the work of others and we'd like to give something back.

 ### Does Goldman Sachs use GS Collections?
 Yes, we use GS Collections in many of our internal applications.